weierophinney/mwop.net/module/PhlyBlog/README.md

 Find a location in your repository for entries, preferably outside your document root; I recommend either `data/blog/` or `posts/`.

-Post files are simply PHP files that return a `Blog\EntryEntity` instance.
+Post files are simply PHP files that return a `PhlyBlog\EntryEntity` instance.
 A sample is provided in `misc/sample-post.php`.
 This post can be copied as a template.

 Important things to note: